Taxation in Germany: Distribution of revenues

+The largest revenue sources are income tax and value-added tax (VAT).
+Their proceeds are shared between the federation and the states, while municipalities receive a share through state transfers.
+Article 107 establishes fiscal equalisation (Länderfinanzausgleich), which redistributes revenues between financially stronger and weaker states.

 Structure and basic information

 Administration

 Germany's fiscal administration is divided into federal tax authorities and state tax authorities.
 The local tax offices (Finanzamt, plural Finanzämter) belong to the latter.
 They administer the "shared taxes" for the federation and the states and process the tax returns.
 The number of tax offices in Germany totals around 650.

 As a result of discussions in 2006 and 2009 between federation and states (the so-called Föderalismusreform), the Federation also administers some taxes.
 The competent authority is the Federal Central Tax Office (Bundeszentralamt für Steuern, or BZSt) which is also competent authority for certain applications of tax refund from abroad.
 Since 2009, the BZSt allocates an identification number for tax purposes to every taxable person.

 Jurisdiction

 There is at least one Fiscal Court in every state (Berlin and Brandenburg, however, share a court located in Cottbus).
 Appeals against the decisions of the Fiscal Courts are heard by the Federal Fiscal Court (Bundesfinanzhof) in Munich.